wzWang1991/TCP-Protocol-implementation/README.md

 		You may choose a proper window size, which should not be too small(Larger than 10 is good).
 		Set the proxy with -O 50 or -L 50.
 Maybe setting the out of order rate could shows it better.
 		Transmit the file, and check the log file of receiver.
-		You can see that the ACK number will changed but it does not increase by one if it has buffers some packets and just received a packet it lacks.
+		You can see that the ACK number of adjacent packet will changed but it does not increase by one if it has buffers some packets and just received a packet it lacks.

 - Fast retransmission on sender.